1. Foundations for financial statements

 Entities should consider and apply the following when preparing financial statements:

-SAC 1 and the AASB Framework are sources of guidance, which entities may refer to if there is no AAS or interpretation that deals with an accounting treatment or disclosure issue (see AASB 1048 Interpretation of Standards (AASB 1048)).
-By themselves, these are not mandatory in the preparation or presentation of a reporting entity’s financial statements.
+The AASB concepts documents are sources of guidance, which entities may refer to if there is no AAS or interpretation that deals with an accounting treatment or disclosure issue (see AASB 1048 Interpretation of Standards (AASB 1048)).

 The principles in these documents (while not explicitly stated in the FRR) are of such importance that they should be considered in the process of preparing financial statements.
 It is recommended that entities be able to evidence that the principles: